-With upcoming deadlines for Prime Day 2019 fast approaching it is important to make you are prepared to make the most of the day.
-The first deadline is later this week on 6/14 so read carefully!
+With upcoming deadlines for Prime Day 2019 fast approaching, it is important to make you are prepared to make the most of the day.
+The first deadline is in 15 short days (6/14), so read carefully!

 The Basics of Prime Day

 How Big is Prime Day?